 Makes approximately 12 truffles

 1 large ripe avocado (approx. 4 inches in height)

 3/8 cup coconut butter (see my Homemade Coconut Butter here)

-3/8 cup cocoa (use carob for a caffeine-free alternative)
+3/8 cup cocoa (use carob for a caffeine-free and AIP alternative)

 3 Tbsp powdered coconut sugar (See how to make Powdered Sugar Substitute here.)